 In addition to meeting the single inoculation checklist criteria, single inoculation vs. no inoculation can be tested in soybean fields.
 Research from other soybean growing regions has pointed to a declining need for inoculant on an annual basis.
 However, validation is required in Manitoba and is currently being investigated through the On-Farm Network.

-From 2016 to 2018, 27 replicated On-Farm Network field trials compared single vs. no inoculation in soybean fields that had seen at least three previous soybean crops, with the most recent grown in the past four years.
+From 2016 to 2021, 36 replicated On-Farm Network field trials compared single vs. no inoculation in soybean fields that had seen at least three previous soybean crops, with the most recent grown in the past four years.
 To date, no significant differences have been found between single vs. no inoculation.
-This trial is continuing in 2019.
+This trial is continuing.

 Assessing soybean inoculant strategies – Pulse Beat: Science Edition article, MPSG, Y. Lawley (U of M), S. Chalmers (WADO), Craig Linde (CMCDC), J. Frey (PCDF) and N. Hari (PESAI)